marcelocoelho/4.031/README.md

 ## 12. Add a Buzzer

-***Correction: buzzer not included in your kit, but we have some you if you want to use them in your final project.***
+***Correction: buzzer not included in your kit, but we have some if you want to use them in your final project.***

 More info coming soon, but for now you can try this: https://create.arduino.cc/projecthub/SURYATEJA/use-a-buzzer-module-piezo-speaker-using-arduino-uno-89df45